kwabena95/e-commerce-back-end/fantastic-umbrella-master/README.md

 # E-commerce Back-end

   ## Description
   A  back-end for an e-commerce site.
-Using an Express.js API and configureing it to use Sequelize to interact with a MySQL database.
+Using an Express.js API and configuring it to use Sequelize to interact with a MySQL database.

   ## Table of Contents (Optional)
   If your README is very long, add a table of contents to make it easy for users to find what they need.